TheCraftySlayer/prophet_forecast/README.md

 # Prophet Forecast Analysis

 This project forecasts customer service call volume using [Prophet](https://github.com/facebook/prophet).
 It merges historical call, visitor and chatbot query data and trains a forecasting model.
 The script also produces diagnostic charts and exports predictions for upcoming business days.
 In addition to visitor and query counts, the model now includes explicit flags for notice-of-value mail-outs, assessment deadlines, county holidays and a short campaign period.
-Prophet's built‑in yearly and weekly seasonalities are disabled in favor of these custom regressors.
+Prophet's built‑in weekly seasonality is disabled in favor of a custom component while yearly seasonality is automatically enabled when sufficient history is available.

 ## Disclaimer